 Inside: New students have a hard time working on homework.
-Kindergartners especially have no desire to sit still any longer and often refuse to do their homework.
-But there are tips and tricks to help new Kindergarten Students do their homework without complaining.
+Kindergarteners especially have no desire to sit still and often refuse to do their homework.
+But there are tips and tricks to help new Kindergarteners do homework without complaining or without tears.

 Congrats!
 You’ve survived the huge parenting milestone of sending your child off to Kindergarten!

-Some Kindergartners come home with no homework ever, some start it a month or two in to school, and some schools start to send it home day 1.
+Some Kindergarteners come home with no homework ever, some start it a month or two into school, and some schools start to send home homework Day 1.

-And while a few kiddos might be excited to do homework because it makes them feel like a big kid, most kids balk at the idea of sitting down to do more work after their hours at school.
+Because while a few kiddos might be excited to do homework because it makes them feel like a big kid, many kids balk at the idea of sitting down to do more work after their hours at school.

-Our Kindergarten kids will fight us every step of the way to complete their homework, mostly because they’re absolutely exhausted.
+Our Kindergarten kids may fight us every step of the way to complete their homework, mostly because they’re absolutely exhausted.
 They are mentally and physically drained.